Other posts from the On a visit to.. series:

 Absolutely!
 Pittsburgh has developed a very dynamic, strong yoga community.
 We had tons of yoga events and even hold Yoga Fest every summer.
 Even our museums have yoga in them!
 I have lived here my whole life, and it was never this way, which is why I thought I would move, but Pittsburgh has become pretty trendy and dare I say, cool!

-Three things which we absolutely have to take with us to Pittsburgh in our luggage?
+Three things which we absolutely have to take with us when traveling to Pittsburgh?

 Umbrella.
 Rain boots.
 Yoga Mat.